 - Assess macular function with an Amsler grid - this examines the central vision.

-- Are the external ocular movements full?
+- Note whether the external ocular movements are full.

 It is helpful to divide possible diagnoses into laterality, speed of onset and associated pain.
 This is for guidance and is not absolute.